 Consider what fuel type is right for your home.
-Are you looking for gas, electric, or a dual fuel model?
-Dual fuel models include a gas stove and electric oven.
+Are you looking for a gas, electric, or dual fuel model?
+Dual fuel models include a gas stove and an electric oven.

 Stoves with stainless steel tend to be harder to clean; while they look beautiful, beware of the extra elbow grease you’ll need to put into keeping them, well, grease-free.